sappelhoff/lndw2022/README.md

 In 2022, the LNdW will happen on the 2nd of July.

-The repository is hosted on GitHub: https://github.com/sappelhoff/lndw2022 And it is mirrored on the ARC GitLab (internal only): https://arc-git.mpib-berlin.mpg.de/appelhoff/lndw2022
+The repository is hosted on GitHub: https://github.com/sappelhoff/lndw2022

+It is mirrored on the ARC GitLab (internal only): https://arc-git.mpib-berlin.mpg.de/appelhoff/lndw2022

 # General overview